shrinath-suresh/kserve/docs/samples/v1beta1/torchserve/v2/bert/news_classification/README.md

 Once the training is completed `state_dict.pth` file will be created.

 ## Packaging the model

+Choose the handler from the bytes/tensor based on the input data type (bytes or tensor)

 Run the following command to create mar file